-Having completed a one-week fashion journalism short course at the Condé Nast College, Dilayla Kopuz fills us in on how it’s helped her with her brand and what she most enjoyed about the course…
+Having completed a 5 Days of fashion journalism short course at the Condé Nast College, Dilayla Kopuz fills us in on how it’s helped her with her brand and what she most enjoyed about the course…

-Dilayla is currently in her last year of a degree in Marketing & Management at the University of East Anglia.
+Dilayla graduated in Marketing & Management at the University of East Anglia.
 Alongside this she is the Co-founder, Creative Director and Chief Designer of sustainable and ethically produced athleisure wear brand, [IM]perfectionists.
 Dilayla’s aim for her brand is to provide clothes that have the minimum or even zero harm on the environment that are also sporty and timeless.
 Her newly launched brand has been featured in BeStyle, one of the biggest Turkish fashion magazine.
 Read on to find out how this Condé Nast College short course helped her…

-What’s the Fashion Journalism One-Week Course at Condé Nast College like?
+What’s the Fashion Journalism Course at Condé Nast College like?

-What appealed to you about the one-week fashion journalism course at CNC?
+What appealed to you about the course at CNC?

 I was very unsure about which one-week course to choose at first, I had three options and all of them were appealing to me.
 But I always had an interest in Fashion Journalism.
 In addition, as the co-founder of [IM]perfectionists, one of my biggest aims for the company is to create a supportive and influential community around the brand which will also offer healthy lifestyle activities.
 By taking Fashion Journalism, I’ve learned how to interview people effectively and create marketing techniques using effective journalism.
 I’ve recently created an Instagram account for our community page called [IM]perfectionists_living, where I am planning to interview young entrepreneurs about their ups and downs, motivations and lifestyles.

 What were your first impressions of the college?